polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 If you have an exciting use-case, propose it in our forum, team up with fellow devs and propose it over [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16).

 ## Quests Overview
+All our quests or use-cases are presented as issues under specific labels for better categorization.

 ### 1. Create a cross-chain dApp using using IBC (with custom or universal channels).
+**Label: dApp development**

+We will be exploring application development with IBC as a messaging standard.

-One of the great things of IBC is its ability to allow applications to have their own independent communication channels that no other application can use.
+One of the great things of IBC is its ability to allow developers to build their own bridge by having their independent communication channels that no other application can use.
 This enables vastly reduced risk between the various instances of an application on different chains.

-TO DO: Sub division and label reference
+Some quests help you understand IBC features and how they improve the UX for known use-cases around token bridging and help you imagine the realm of possibilities for future developments.

+Given this category is broad, we will be diving it further with additional labels as and when required like token bridging label.

 ### 2. Contribute to implementing the IBC standards in Solidity or create your own standard.
+**Label: IBC Solidity**

 IBC is a well documented and battle-tested protocol with many developers contributing code/standards to improve its developer experience and help other applications build off of their work.
 The PIT empowers further contributions, there are a few IBC standards Polymer thinks can be used by a wide variety of applications.

-IBC is a complete interop protocol with a well-defined specification, called the the InterChain Standards or ICS for short.
-There's a clear separation between the state and transport layers on the one hand (this is what Polymer has contributed to for L2-L2 commmunication) and the application layer.

-TO DO: Label reference

 ### 3. Contribute to building Polymer developer tooling ecosystem.
+**Label: developer tooling**

 Help build a world class Developer experience, for developer by developers.

 As Cosmoethereum is in its early stages, there's a wealth of opportunities to contribute to its developer tooling.
 Whether it's creating a ready-to-deploy SDK for vIBC smart contracts facilitating new rollups connecting to Polymer, or improving the IBC explorer, your contributions can make a significant difference!

-TO DO: Label reference
+We will be expanding the quest categories as we reveal more partners taking part in our testnet.

 ## Participation Instructions